-Refer to class IE. Iona.
-OrbixWeb.
-SSL.
-IT SSLException on
+Refer to Class IE.Iona.OrbixWeb.SSL.IT Extension

-page 105 for a complete list of error codes.
+for a complete list of error codes.

-''' IE.Iona.OrbixWeb.SSL.IT_ValidateX509CertCB IE.Iona.OrbixWeb.SSL.IT_X509CertChain.getErrorInfo() IE.Iona.OrbixWeb.SSL.IT_SSL.setServerCertValidationCB() IE.Iona.OrbixWeb.SSL.IT_SSL.setClientCertValidationCB() '''
+See Also IE.Iona.OrbixWeb.SSL.IT ValidateX509CertCB

+IE.Iona.OrbixWeb.SSL.IT\X509CertChain.getErrorInfo() IE.Iona.OrbixWeb.SSL.IT\SSL.setServerCertValidationCB() IE.Iona.OrbixWeb.SSL.IT\SSL.setClientCertValidationCB()

-Class IE.Iona.OrbixWeb.SSL.IT CertValidity
+Class IE.Iona.OrbixWeb.SSL.IT\CertValidity

 Synopsis This class maintains constants used to indicate acceptance or rejection of a peer certificate during certificate validation.
 Specifically, it is used in certificate validation callbacks where OrbixSSL passes an instance of this class to the callback.
-If this instance indicates that OrbixSSL did not accept the certificate, vou can get more information by calling IT X509CertChain.getErrorInfo().
+If this instance indicates that OrbixSSL did not accept the certificate, you can get more information by calling IT X509CertChain.getErrorInfo().

-Java class IE.Iona.OrbixWeb.SSL.IT_CertValidity {
+Java class IE.Iona.OrbixWeb.SSL.IT CertValidity {